Feng-Jay/Feng-Jay/README.md

 # 👋 About Me

 Hi, I'm Fengjie Li, currently a postgraduate student at the [Software Analysis and Intelligent Lab (SAIL) in the College of Intelligence and Computing at Tianjin University](https://tjusail.github.io/), working towards alleviating the pain of bug fixing.
-In particular, I am researching to explore how computer can automatically fixes bugs by employing techniques such as program analysis, AST analysis and AI models.
 Earlier, I graduated with Bachelor Degree in Computer Science from Tianjin University.
+I enjoy reading, running, and playing video games in my spare time.

 # 💡 My Interest

-I’m interested in Automatic Program Repair (APR).
-My research passion is Programming Language Analysis -- A way hacking into source code.
-More specifically, I am motivated by building tools and techniques that reduce the burden on programmers by automating the bug-fixing process they encounter in their daily work.
-Over the years, I have been building developer assistance tools with research collaboration across Software Engineering, Machine Learning and Program Analysis.
+I am interested in Automated Program Repair (APR), with a broader research passion for Program Analysis—a discipline that enables deep insights into source code.
+Specifically, I am motivated by developing tools and techniques that reduce the burden on programmers by automating the bug-fixing process they face in daily development.
+Over the years, I have been building developer-assistance tools through collaborative research at the intersection of Software Engineering, Machine Learning, and Program Analysis.

 # ⛰️ My Goal

 😎 **Learning:**

-* Program Analysis, AST Traveling & Matching, AI Models Finetuning.
+* Program Analysis, AST Travelsal & Matching, LLMs.

 💪 **Struggling:**